 TGbe editor: Please make the following change on the fourth paragraph of 11be D5.0 P587

 A non-AP MLD that initiates a TDLS discovery might not know the AP (i.e., the BSSID) with whom the intended peer STA is associated with (see NOTE 1 below).
 Therefore, when a non-AP MLD initiates a TDLS discovery operation, it may need to transmit more than one TDLS Discovery Request frame with the BSSID field of the Link Identifier element set to a different BSSID in each attempt.
-In each instance, the attempted BSSID corresponds to a different AP affiliated with the AP MLD.
+In each instance, the attempted BSSID corresponds to a different (#22109)link on which the non-AP MLD attempts to establish a TDLS link.
 Since the TDLS Discovery Response frame is received over the direct link, the initiating non-AP MLD shall be able to determine the link(s) on which the peer non-AP STA or non-AP MLD is operating on.

 TGbe editor: Please insert the following change at the end of subclause 35.3.21 of 11be D5.0

+(#22351) A non-AP STA affiliated with a non-AP MLD that operates a TDLS direct link on one of the EMLSR links should transmit an EML Operating Mode Notification frame with the In-Device Coexistence Activities field set to 1 to its associated AP MLD as defined in 35.3.17.